How to Find View Your Drafts on Instagram A Step By Step Guide

 Once you’ve drafted a post, you will now need to select it to post it.
 To do so, log into your Instagram account through the mobile app or desktop website.

-On the home page, click the camera icon on the top left and scroll down where you will find all of your drafts.
+On the home page, click the camera icon on the top left and scroll down to find all your drafts.
 Click on any of those that you want to work on or post.

 Then, review your post and make any changes if needed before finally choosing to post it.
 You can also choose who to share the post with – by the public, close friends, followers, etc., add location and tag people as desired in that particular post before posting it out.

-When all settings are set as per your specifications, hit the ‘share’ button located at the bottom, and you are ready for everyone else to see what you have posted!
+When all settings are set per your specifications, hit the ‘share’ button at the bottom, and you are ready for everyone else to see what you have posted!

 Add a caption and any other necessary details

-Once you’ve taken the perfect photo and edited it to perfection, it’s time to work on your Instagram caption and other details.
+Once you’ve taken the perfect photo and edited it, it’s time to work on your Instagram caption and other details.
 Adding a caption is essential to get the maximum reach and engagement.

-Captions are an opportunity to tell a story and configure how your followers will interpret the photo.
-You can share information regarding products, and services or just make people laugh.
+Captions allow you to tell a story and configure how your followers will interpret the photo.
+You can share information regarding products and services or make people laugh.
 Captions turn ordinary posts into extraordinary ones.

 Avoid overuse of “brand speak” such as “we,” “us,” etc. The best images posted captivate viewers, not with corporate messages but genuine ideas shared in creative ways – don’t forget that audience connection and personality are key ingredients to success!